 The process of developing product assortment, inventory, and pricing strategies before the start of a selling season, based on factors such as historical performance, market trends, and anticipated customer demand.

 What is Pre-Season Planning?

 Pre-season planning is the strategic process retailers undertake to prepare for an upcoming selling season or collection launch.
-It involves setting goals, determining merchandise assortments, creating budgets, and establishing strategies to maximize sales and profitability.
-Retailers analyze market trends, plan the product assortment, set budgets, and develop sales and promotion strategies.
+It involves setting goals, determining merchandise assortments, creating budgets, and establishing strategies to maximise sales and profitability.
+Retailers analyse market trends, plan the product assortment, set budgets, and develop sales and promotion strategies.
 Pre-season planning sets the foundation for a successful selling season by aligning goals, merchandise, budgets, and strategies.

 How Pre-Season Planning works

 - Analysis: Retailers analyse market trends, customer preferences, and historical sales data to identify opportunities and understand demand patterns for the upcoming season.